ArtInLines/VectorFields/README.md

 Alternatively you can also just run `run.bat`/`run.sh` to both build and run the executable.

+If you want the application to start in fullscreen-mode, you need to build with `START_FULLSCREEN` defined

+To build in release mode, run the build/run script with the `-r` flag.

 All dependencies are packaged in the `deps/` folder and are built along with the executable, so no prior setup should be required.

 ## Dependencies